TheWilley/LDN/README.md

 The database implementation

 ### startmain.bat
 Starts main.py

 ### mansonry.js
-Used by index.php to make the gridd formation
+Used by index.php to make the grid formation